What are the Italian feminine nouns? How do you tell them apart from masculine ones?

 La riunione è stata rimandata a domani.

-The meeting was postponed until tomorrow.
+The meeting has been postponed until tomorrow.

-Italian feminine nouns in -o
+Italian feminine nouns ending in -o

 Since -o is the main masculine ending in Italian, you won’t find many feminine nouns ending with this letter.
 There are very, very few of them.